Best Non-Slip Yoga Mats for Sweaty Hands

 Understanding Grip: What Makes a Non-Slip Yoga Mat Sweaty-Proof?

 Not every yoga mat can handle sweaty hands without slipping.
 The secret comes down to the materials and the surface design.
-Here’s what sets the best grippy yoga mat apart when your practice heats up.
+Here’s what sets a truly grippy yoga mat apart when your practice heats up.

 The grip of your mat depends on what it’s made of—both the top layer and the base.
 Here’s the scoop on the best options: